dwyl/learn-elixir/README.md

 + While Elixir by _itself_ is pretty _amazing_,
 where the language really shines is in the **Phoenix Web Framework**!!
 So once you know the basics of the language [try learning Phoenix](https://github.com/dwyl/learn-phoenix-web-development).
++ Want to contribute to the Elixir ecosystem?
+Try to find a good place to dive in with [Extracurricular](extracurricular.elixirschool.com), which highlights issues for Elixir projects across all skill levels.